 Therefore the lender can provide a specific description of loan sizes and the potential interest rate and mortgage payment on loan products you are eligible for.
-The bank has a good sense of your credit, financials, and approximate transaction details.
+The bank understands your credit, financials, and approximate transaction details well.

 Everyone will take you more seriously.
 That’s because they know you’ve taken the time to speak with a mortgage banker and send them financial documentation about yourself.
 Once pre-approved, the bank provides you with a pre-approval letter which will remain valid for 60-90 days and details the loan amount the bank approved you for.

 The bank has started to underwrite your file.
 In other words, a lender has already vetted you to an extent.
 Furthermore, your buyer’s broker will have an easier time scheduling showing when they tell listing agents you are preapproved.

-In short, obtaining a mortgage preapproval or pre-qualification letter may seem like something the buyer does not need to do immediately.
+In short, obtaining a mortgage pre-approval or pre-qualification letter may seem like something the buyer does not need to do immediately.
 However, when you find the one, you want to move quickly and place an offer.
-A delay from waiting for a mortgage preapproval could result in you missing a deal or slowing you down while other buyers submit bids for the NYC apartment you want.
+Waiting for a mortgage pre-approval could result in missing a deal or slowing you down while other buyers submit bids for the NYC apartment you want.

 Additionally, it will give the lender a preview of which products best suit you and determine your maximum borrowing capability.
 The preapproved letter will specify the total amount you can borrow and the rate you’d borrow.

 It does not mean you are pre-qualified and does not guarantee you will get a mortgage, but it provides significant weight to your offer.

-These letters remain valid for 90 days approximately.
+These letters remain valid for approximately 90 days.
 We advise clients to get updated versions before submitting a serious offer, and this will improve credibility and sincerity.
-There are many mortgage preapproval calculators online to get an idea of how much you can get approved.
+There are many mortgage pre-approval calculators online to get an idea of how much you can get approved.

-Should you get pre approved or prequalified for a mortgage?
-If you are just checking out the market; it is not really needed.
-However, you should get a pre approval if you are serious about buying a home.
+Should you get pre-approved or pre-qualified for a mortgage?
+It is not needed if you are checking out the market.
+However, you should get pre-approval if you are serious about buying a home.